'He was 20m away': Ex-Wallaby's startling call on contentious ref decision

 Speaking to D'Arcy Waldegrave on NewstalkZB on Friday, Horan attempted to explain why Foley's teammates were seen shouting and urging the five-eighth to kick the ball into touch by claiming Raynal was too far away to hear, whereas the vocal members of the backline were closer.

-"The referee was standing out that side, near the two centres, and that's why they were screaming, because they could hear him but Bernard Foley, who's 15, 20 metres away, he couldn't hear him.
+"The referee was standing out that side, near the two centres, and that's why they were screaming, because they could hear him but Bernard Foley, who's 15, 20 metres away, he couldn't hear him," Horan said.

 "In a closed stadium, 50-odd thousand people, the referee's got to communicate that better: run over to Bernard Foley, stop the clock and say 'Bernard, you've got to kick this out in the next second otherwise I'm gonna give a penalty'.